PtrMan/23I/README.md

 # what is this?
-Another try on a generalish AI
+Another try on a generic AI

 # components
 * NN training scripts